forwards/social-media/twitter-policy.md

 - Thank people as appropriate
 - Try to avoid getting into Twitter wars
+- Check whether an account is a member of the data science/tech community acting in good faith before responding.
 - Check with other Forwards members how to respond if unsure